tofuwarrior/sites-csacupuncture-netlifyboilerplatetest/_navtiles/53-what-can-it-treat.md

 ---
-title: What Can It Treat
+title: What Can It Help
 image: /images/uploads/baby-in-towel-551x297.jpg
-href: /what-can-it-treat.html
+href: /about-acupuncture/what-can-acupuncture-help.html
 customtags:
   - tiles-aboutacupuncture
 ---
-Find out more about what Acupuncture is here.
+Acupuncture affects all systems in the body so a comprehensive list is not possible but, you can find out more about the kinds of things Acupuncture can help, here.